blank54/connlp/README.md

 ### _Corpus_

-Next, the users should prepare data including sentences and labels, of which each data being matched by the same tag.
+Next, the user should prepare data including sentences and labels, of which each data being matched by the same tag.
 The tokenized sentences and labels are then combined via _**NER_LabeledSentence**_.
 With the data, labels, and a proper size of _max_sent_len_ (i.e., the maximum length of sentence for analysis), _**NER_Corpus**_ would be developed.
 Once the corpus was developed, every data of sentences and labels would be padded with the length of _max_sent_len_.